-Working from home during this lockdown period can get very stressful.
+Working from home during this pandemic can get very stressful.
 While the balance between work and life might suffer disturbances for most of us, it is our eyes that are bearing the brunt of this burden due to the constant exposure to computer screens and smartphones.

 Eye strain happens when we over-exert our eyes either due to continuous driving for long hours or due to staring at digital screens.
 While it doesn’t have any serious, long-term consequences it can be exhausting.
 It also hampers your focus and can be quite aggravating.
 It is easily curable and all it takes is to switch off the screen and give your eyes some rest for a while.